microsoft/WhatTheHack/CONTRIBUTING.md

 ### On-Boarding Process (Optional, but STRONGLY recommended)

-Once you have submitted an [Issue/Proposal](https://github.com/microsoft/WhatTheHack/issues/new?labels=proposal&template=proposal.yml&title=%5BProposal%5D%3A+) via Github, you can expect the following:
+Once you have submitted an [Issue/Proposal](https://github.com/microsoft/WhatTheHack/issues/new?labels=proposal&template=proposal.yml&title=%5BProposal%5D%3A+) via GitHub, you can expect the following:

 1. The WTH team will get in touch to start the on-boarding process.
 If they are aware of other authors with similar proposals, they will schedule a meeting with everyone to see if it makes sense to combine efforts.
 1. The WTH team will add you and any co-authors to the "What The Hack" team in Microsoft Teams and: